Mystaras/ctf-writeups/23-m0lecon-teaser/pwn/SmallStringStorage/README.md

 Additionally, notice the `SmallStringStorage::lockedPage` variable, it serves as a *pseudo* semaphore to block the user from unloading the page while the checker runs.
 The semaphore does not restrict editing the page while the checker is processing it, but, there is no way to unload the page.
 Meaning there is no way to trigger `Page::calculatePage()`.

 So, we can't directly unload a page while the checker is processing it...
 Is there a way to indirectly trigger the unloading of the page?
-Well at first sight no, this is Java.
+Well at first sight no, this is Java :expressionless:.

 ```java